Yunus0or1/Guidelines-How_TO/How To Use Github.md

    git push -u origin master
    ```

-# To edit the existing repository firstly create a local folder in your computer.
+# To edit the existing repository
+  - Create a local folder in your computer.
   - Right click on the local folder and start GitBash here.
   - Write the following commands :